refugees Archives - HEART Christian newspaper

 In recent decades he has held huge evangelistic rallies with many miraculous healings.

-EXCLUSIVE: another eyewitness report from the doctor whose story in last issue’s HEART prompted many of you to act and has helped link Dr Baker to Samara Levy, the Brighton mother working with Canon Andrew White to transport aid to Iraq.
+EXCLUSIVE: another eyewitness report from the doctor whose story in last issue’s HEART prompted many of you to act and has helped link Dr Baker to Samara Levy, the mother working to transport aid to Iraq.

 This time Dr Baker has met the father of Aylan Kurdi, the drowned boy whose image opened Europe’s doors and hearts